 - Jobs.
 Revelstoke Unit 6 would create about 436 person years of temporary employment. - Meeting the needs of BC Hydro customers.
 Revelstoke Unit 6 would provide significant additional dependable capacity to BC Hydro's system. - Cost effective.
-Revelstoke Dam was designed and built to accommodate the installation of Revelstoke Unit 6 so most of the investment has already been made. - Low impact.
-Revelstoke Unit 6 would not involve any significant change to the facility and construction activities would be within the existing facility's footprint. - Maximizing the value of BC Hydro assets.
-Revelstoke is situated between two major storage reservoirs - Kinbasket Reservoir and Arrow Lakes Reservoir.
-Adding a sixth unit provides more operating flexibility.
+The Revelstoke Dam and Generating Station were designed and built to accommodate the installation of Revelstoke Unit 6 so most of the investment has already been made. - Low impact.
+The Revelstoke Unit 6 project would not involve any significant change to the facility and construction activities would be within the existing facility's footprint. - Maximizing the value of BC Hydro assets.
+Because Revelstoke is situated between two major storage reservoirs Kinbasket Reservoir and Arrow Lakes Reservoir the addition of a sixth unit provides flexibility and optimal operation of this storage.